 A person (hereinafter Complainant) who wishes to avail him or herself of this grievance procedure may do so by filing a complaint with the designated Complaint Manager.
 The Complainant shall not be required to file a complaint with a particular Complaint Manager and may request a Complaint Manager of the same gender.
 The Complaint Manager may request the Complainant to provide a written statement regarding the nature of the complaint or require a meeting with the parent(s)/guardian(s) of a student.
 The Complaint Manager shall assist the Complainant as needed.

-For bullying and cyber-bullying, the Complaint Manager shall process and review the complaint according to Board policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, in addition to any response by this policy.
+For any compliant alleging bullying and/or cyber-bullying of students, the Complaint Manager shall process and review the complaint according to Board policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, in addition to any response by this policy.
+For any compliant alleging sexual harassment or other violation of Board policy 5:20, Workplace Harassment Prohibited, the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy.

 The Complaint Manager will investigate the complaint or appoint a qualified person to undertake the investigation on his or her behalf.
 If the Complainant is a student under 18 years of age, the Complaint Manager will notify his or her parent(s)/guardian(s) that they may attend any investigatory meetings in which their child is involved.
 The complaint and identity of the Complainant will not be disclosed except (1) as required by law, or this policy, (2) as necessary to fully investigate the complaint, or (3) as authorized by the Complainant.